ArcaneEngineer/VoxelSpace/README.md

 # 2023 High-Performance Updates by Arcane Engineer

 My regards to Sebastian Macke for releasing the original repository showcasing this old, but incredibly efficient technology developed by (as I understand from now-expired patent documents) Kyle G. Freeman, formerly of NovaLogic.
+Raycasters in general were not just the work of one person, but of several great minds of the era (late 1980's-1990s), including most notably John Carmack and Ken Silverman; in developing this codebase further, my attention is not specifically limited to NovaLogic, but draws from all sources.

 While we nowadays have the ability to do hardware-native raytracing (per pixel / fragment) via GPUs like Nvidia's RTX, this does not change the fact that such older tech -- without which early 3D games in the 1990s and 2000s would not have been possible -- can be made to run exceedingly fast on newer hardware.